fsprojects/FsLexYacc/docs/content/fsyacc.md

         --tokens: Simply tokenize the specification file itself.

-        --lexlib <string>: Specify the namespace for the implementation of the parser table interperter (default Microsoft.FSharp.Text.Parsing)
+        --lexlib <string>: Specify the namespace for the implementation of the parser table interperter (default FSharp.Text.Parsing)

-        --parslib <string>: Specify the namespace for the implementation of the parser table interperter (default Microsoft.FSharp.Text.Parsing)
+        --parslib <string>: Specify the namespace for the implementation of the parser table interperter (default FSharp.Text.Parsing)

         --codepage <int>: Assume input lexer specification file is encoded with the given codepage.